 Reports on transmission and generation outages provide valuable information on upcoming maintenance that will impact generation and paths on the grid.
 Reviewing and understanding these reports can help identify paths with a high likelihood of becoming constrained.

-Users can dig into these reports and check historically how these same outages have impacted the grid and which paths had bound.
+Users can dig into these reports and check historically how these same outages have impacted the grid and which paths had been bound.
 Tools are readily available on the market that simulate the effects of transmission or generator outages on the grid, helping uncover potential paths that bind.

 These simulations can be tedious, so it is recommended to use automated tools that can help reduce analysis time, sometimes by tenfold, so that the focus can be on preparing trades instead of analysis.